kalyan-anna/spring-boot-days-calc/README.md

 http://localhost:8080/

 ## Test
+Browsers Tested: Chrome (Mobile and Desktop), Firefox & Safari

-I ran out of time to add test.
+I ran out of time to add automated testing.
 If there was an opportunity, I would use @ParameterizedTest in Given-When-Then paradigm.